How to measure for replacement windows

-, with cords & weights, to sit within a sash reveal.
-This guide is only applicable to cords & weights timber sash windows, and should not be used for spring/spiral or non-timber windows.
+, and should not be used for spring/spiral or non-timber windows.
 If you want to quickly take estimated measurements for the purpose of getting a quote from Sashed then follow this guide

 How to measure for replacement sliding sash windows